How To Change The Default Browser In iOS 14 – Bye, Safari, Hello, Chrome or Firefox!

 Why Might You NOT Want To Change Your Default Browser On iPhone?

-The good thing about Safari–and why you might want to stay with it–is because it has MASSIVE privacy protections built-in.
+The good thing about Safari–and why you might want to stay with it–is that it has MASSIVE privacy protections built-in.
 It blocks third-party cookies, stops cross-site tracking, and much much more.
-Safari in iOS 14 is even gaining MORE privacy protections, too.

 TIP: How To Use Safari To Generate 2FA Codes On iPhone